nfriedly/DuckDuckGo-GoogleSuggest/readme.md

 ## Installation / Server Configuration:

-Installing this script is as simple as downloading it to a directory and running it.
+Installing this script is almost as simple as downloading it to a directory and running it.
+You'll need to do two things to get it ready:

+* find-and-replace "ddgg.nfriedly.com" with your site's url in `index.html` and `ddg-google-proxied.xml`.
+* update or delete the Google Analytics code at the bottom of `index.html`

 However, setting up node.js, upstart, and monit take a little more work:

 ### Install Node.js: